Scholarships for Sliding Scale Courses

 Please feel free to select the Offline Payment option and we will approve you&/you into the course (contact us if there’s any trouble getting in soon — we may not have gotten a notification or may not have checked our email) no questions asked.

 If y’all/you are able to give something other than the full course fee in return for the course, please see the options below.
-Please send sliding-scale course fees to https://paypal.me/eclectic (this is taxable business income).
+Please send sliding-scale course fees to https://paypal.me/eclectic or to our Stripe account (this is taxable business income).
 See below for alternative donation info.

 We would appreciate keeping us in mind when y’all/you are doing better, especially if these resources were helpful or vital towards your&/your recovery.
 Any support, now or in the future, will help us assist more people.

 Ways to Support Plurality Resource & Give Back for Courses

 Here are some ways to support the work done at this site, but feel free to contact us offer stuff “outside the box” — who knows what’s possible:

 These might seem like a no-brainer, but so few people do it!
 The NUMBER ONE way to give back is feedback.
 Take a course & give feedback via the forums, interact with the instructor about the materials, comment on the lesson page itself, send suggestions to the instructor by email — What works for you?
 What fell flat or didn’t fit for you?
 What works/doesn’t work, what do you/y’all believe should be added to the course to make it more complete, etc. We cannot emphasize enough how much knowing that y’all got something from the materials helps, even if you don’t feel that you have constructive feedback.
 It also balances valuable critical feedback when something doesn’t work.
 Both are valuable.